Slaymish/my-digital-garden/src/site/notes/SWEN Reflection.md

 f.set(4,f); // Allows for changing private fields
 ```

-# Why is reflection useful
+# Why is Reflection Useful

 *Used to plug-in loading and automatically upgradable programs*

 ```java